darktable-org/dtdocs/content/overview/supported-file-formats.md

 # camera raw files

 darktable reads raw files using the open source library [RawSpeed](https://github.com/darktable-org/rawspeed), originally developed by Klaus Post and now maintained as part of the darktable project.
 The number of supported cameras and file formats is constantly increasing.
+Most modern camera models are supported, and new ones tend to get added very quickly.
 It is beyond the scope of this manual to give an exhaustive list.
-Most modern camera models are supported, and new ones tend to get added very quickly.

-With the exception of Fujifilm X-Trans cameras, darktable does not decode images from cameras with non-Bayer sensors (e.g. Sigmas with the Foveon X3 sensor).
+With the exception of Fujifilm X-Trans cameras, darktable does not decode images from cameras with non-Bayer sensors (e.g. Sigma cameras with the Foveon X3 sensor).

 # ldr image files

 darktable natively reads “ordinary” images in JPEG, 8-bit/16-bit PNG and 8-bit/16-bit TIFF format.
 JPEG2000 is also supported if the required libraries are present at compile time.
-Similarly, if darktable was compiled with GraphicsMagick support, there are further import formats, like GIF, Dicom DCM, additional exotic TIFF formats, and some of Sun's “portable xyz-map” family.
+Similarly, if darktable was compiled with GraphicsMagick support, there are further supported formats, such as GIF, Dicom DCM, additional exotic TIFF formats, and some of Sun's “portable xyz-map” family.

 # hdr image files

-darktable reads high dynamic range images in OpenEXR, RGBE and PFM format.
+darktable reads high dynamic range images in OpenEXR, RGBE and PFM formats.